kaimp4/Diffraction-Simulation/README.md

 # Background

-I created this project originally for a Python class, but expanded upon in into a full diffraction simulation!
+I created this project originally for a Python class, but expanded upon in into a passion project!
 I plan on updating this overtime to optimize and add more interactivitiy options.

 # How to Use